Port of Helsinki Cruise Guide, Finland (UPDATED 2023)

 • Find accommodation in Helsinki

-10 Best Things to Do in the Port of Helsinki
+9 Best Things to Do in the Port of Helsinki

-Many attractions in Helsinki are located within reasonable walking distance from the city center.
+Many attractions in the port of Helsinki are located within reasonable walking distance from the city center.
 However, consider that ships have limited time in port, so it is always recommended to plan your day in advance.
 If it’s your first time here, consider taking a guided tour to maximize your day ashore.

 1. Temppeliaukio Church (Rock Church)

-This unique church is located in the Töölö neighborhood right in the city center and represents of the most visited Helsinki attractions.
+This unique church is located in the Töölö neighborhood right in the city center and represents one of the most visited Helsinki attractions.
 It has an unusual, circular form and was carved out of solid rocks, which is why it is also known as the Rock Church.
 Covered by an impressive copper dome and boasting excellent acoustics, the church is a popular venue for concerts.

-The entrance fee is 5€ and tickets can be purchased directly at the entrance of the Church.
 During the peak summer months, it is strongly recommended to book online to avoid the lines and waiting.
 There is no elevator inside the Church.
 Wheelchair users are welcome to the Church hall.
-Check out the official webpage for updated information https://temppeliaukionkirkko.fi/

 Explore Rock Church tours and activities